 “What did you see?”
 Ryan said.

-“OK, this is the table with the red-haired woman sitting alone.
+“OK, this is the booth with the red-haired woman sitting alone.
 I only looked up when the first shot rang out.
 I saw this tall girl struggling with the gunman.
-She must have deflected the first shot; there was a second shot that went into the ceiling.
+She must have deflected the first shot; a second shot went into the ceiling.
 She took the gunman down like a god damned Ninja.
 I’ve never seen anything like it.
 She jumped on his legs when he was on the floor.
 He started howling.

 The Ninja girl grabbed the red-haired lady, put her over her shoulder, and carried her out of the restaurant.
 At that point, everybody started running, me included.”